 - Scientific enquiry is not a value or interest free pursuit of truth that is independent of local culture constraints, rather it is inspired by hidden ideological motivations.

 The question must be asked; why is the social justice movement, using postmodernism as an blunt instrument, to pursue science so vigorously?
-Heather Heying, former evolutionary biology Professor at Evergreen College and wife of Bret Weinstein, simply explains that science seeks truth and truth isn’t always convenient for this movement.
-This siege on science manifests in two primary ways; firstly there is an external attack on the credibility of science, followed by a secondary insidious infiltration of science via feminist/social justice ‘researchers’.
+Heather Heying, former evolutionary biology Professor at Evergreen College and wife of Professor Bret Weinstein of Evergreen college fame, simply explains that science seeks truth and truth isn’t always convenient for this movement.
+The siege on science manifests in two primary ways; firstly there is an external attack on the credibility of science, followed by a secondary insidious infiltration of science via feminist/social justice ‘researchers’.

 The predictable first battle for identarians began in the arena of the social sciences.
 Given that the social sciences investigate areas of complexity such as human interaction and society, it would make perfect sense that this would be postmodernism’s first port of call.
 Science searches for objective truths, but this is decidedly more difficult given the unpredictability of humans.
 Nevertheless, the Scientific Method should still form the cornerstone of any social science.
 To complicate matters, social sciences often have to perform a balancing act between objective truths and interpretation.
 The more objectivity a research paper entails, the more trustworthy it will be considered.
 In contrast, if an over reliance on subjectivity is evident, this could inevitably lead to an increase in confirmation bias, with a very real danger of producing erroneous results and the potential to be harmful to society.